什么是自闭症?

 在澳大利亚和国际上,自闭症的确切流行程度不得而知。

-Data from the Australian Bureau of Statistics (ABS), 2018 Disability, Ageing and Carers, Australian: Summary of Findings show that:
+Data from the Australian Bureau of Statistics (ABS), 2022 Disability, Aging and Carers, Australian: Summary of Findings shows that:

-- 1 out of 4 Australians diagnosed as on the autism spectrum are female.
+- 1 out of 2.2 Australian diagnosed as on the autism spectrum are female

 The Australian Bureau of Statistics (ABS) is due to release more updated data on the autism prevalence in Australia in mid 2024.